 There are tons of 1-2 hour Belgian chocolate making workshops.
 If you love to cook and would want to experience a cooking class or workshop, try this tour.

-We hope you found this post helpful in planning your trip and itinerary to Brussels.
+We hope you found this post helpful in planning your one day Brussels trip and itinerary.

 Here are additional Itineraries and travel guide for European cities

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.